rdewolff/temple/README.md

   change of something?
 Should we share object?
 Simply re run a new query, subscribe again to it and ref() it ?
 What's the best practice???
 Am struggling to try to do this properly to filter a collection displayed based on the user input.
+- How to use the RefList correctly?
+Can we use it for a N to N relationship between 2 collections?

 ### Mail to Derby.js Google group